Donald Trescowthick: Business activities

 Trescowthick was involved in several Australian business enterprises.

 Swann Insurance

 With Norman Swann, Trescowthick founded Swann Insurance, which grew to be a major general insurer.
 Prior to being sold to CGU Insurance, Swann Insurance was Australia's largest privately owned general insurer.

-Charles Davis Limited
+Charles Davis

-Trescowthick acquired Charles Davis Limited, a major Tasmanian company which had been established in 1847.
+Trescowthick acquired Charles Davis, a major Tasmanian company which had been established in 1847.
 Charles Davis grew under Trescowthick's leadership to become at one time Australia's fourth largest retailer, and third largest department store operator.

-The company was renamed Harris Scarfe Holdings Limited in 1995.
+The company was renamed Harris Scarfe in 1995.

 Private business activities

-In addition to his involvement in Charles Davis Limited, Trescowthick has been involved in several private ventures, including ownership of the Place Arcade in Toorak Village shopping centre in Melbourne Australia.
+In addition to his involvement in Charles Davis Limited, Trescowthick was involved in several private ventures, including ownership of the Place Arcade in Toorak Village shopping centre in Melbourne Australia.

 Community, sporting and charitable activities

-Trescowthick has been involved in community, sporting and charitable activities during his business career.
+Trescowthick was involved in community, sporting and charitable activities during his business career.